Diabetes:M provides a lot of statistics in form of diagrams, graphs and charts. You can view your collected data visually and understand it better.

 Estimated HbA1c – HbA1c value based by the blood glucose readings for the last 90 days.
 Requires minimum of 9 glucose readings to calculate the estimation of HbA1c value.

-Table with the glucose reading counts for the last 3, 7, 30 and 90 days grouped by hypoglycemia, low, normal, high and hyperglycemia blood glucose values.
+Table with the glucose reading counts for the current day and the last 7, 14, 30 and 90 days grouped by hypoglycemia, low, normal, high and hyperglycemia blood glucose values.

-Table with the averages for glucose readings for the last 3, 7, 30 and 90 days.
+Table with the averages for glucose readings for the current day and the last 7, 14, 30 and 90 days.
 Also displays the lowest and highest value for the time period.

-Table with carbohydrates and insulin daily totals for the last 3, 7, 30 and 90 days.
+Table with carbohydrates and insulin daily totals for the current day and the last 7, 14, 30 and 90 days.
 Also displays the ratio between bolus and basal insulin daily intake.

-Table with weight for the last 7, 14, 30, 90 days and the change between
+Table with weightfor the current day and the last 7, 14, 30 and 90 days and the change between